 In general, crypto exchanges and -wallets don’t offer adequate protection and security to be utilized for money storage like a bank.
 Unsurprisingly, the number of viruses created to steal bitcoin from wallets and cyberattacks on exchanges has surged along with the value of a bitcoin.

 Trust Wallet stores most of its money on cold storage servers for individuals who desire the ease of a hot wallet with the security of a cold one (I explain the distinctions later in the post).
 So, as bizarre as it may sound, it’s similar to having a cold wallet as a service.

-When it comes to investing in cryptocurrency, there are many factors to consider.
+When it comes to investing in cryptocurrency, there are many factors to consider when compare cold wallet vs hot wallet.
 One of the most critical decisions is choosing between hot storage and cold storage crypto.
 A hot wallet is connected to the internet and more convenient to use but is also less secure.

 A cold wallet is not connected to the internet and is more secure but less convenient.
 Ultimately, deciding which type of wallet to use depends on the individual’s needs and preferences.

 Disclaimer: The information provided in this article is not investment advice from Cove Markets.
 Cryptocurrency investment activities are yet to be recognized and protected by the laws in some countries.
 Cryptocurrencies always contain financial risks.